-General questions about the KB Web Archive
+General questions about the KB web collection

-What is the KB Web Archive?
+What is the KB web collection?

 Websites fall under the category of digital publications and thus belong to our area of collection.
 Almost all (large) national libraries archive websites from their national domain and do so in the public interest or out of a legal obligation.
 The KB archives websites in the public interest.
 Due to the continuously changing nature of websites, a lack of regular archiving runs the risk of losing valuable digital information that would otherwise not be preserved anywhere else.
 The web has become an indispensable, inseparable part of our society.
 In the first six months (September 2007-March 2008), we selected and archived about 1.000 websites, of which 25% were no longer online in 2016.

-When was the Web Archive started?
+When was the web collection started?

 The first websites were officially added to the Web Archive in September 2007.

-How big is the Web Archive?
+How big is the web collection?

-The selection includes about 23.600 websites with a total size of about 102 terabytes (31 December 2023).
+The selection includes about 25.130 websites with a total size of about 130 terabytes (31 March 2026).

 There are a number of web archives with local, geographically defined collections, such as the Groninger archives.
 Examples of thematic web archives include Archipol (websites of political parties) and Beeld & Geluid (websites of public broadcasters).
-The web archives of a number of institutions are included in the Nationaal Register Webarchieven [National Register of Web Archives].
+The web archives and collections of a number of institutions are included in the Nationaal Register Webarchieven [National Register of Web Archives].

-Selection for the Web Archive
+Selection for the web collection

 How is a website selected?